Lihanyiyi/Improving-LLM-for-QA-with-document-retrieval-through-RLHF-DURF_2023/README.md

 ### 3.2 Model Creation & Evaluation
 For our language model, we use facebook/opt-2.7b as our base and test its zero-shot capacity on the problem set.
 The result was intuitively bad.
 We then fine-tune it with 8 LoRA ranks on our dataset with ground truth provided.
 The LoRA technique should prevent the model from forgetting too much of its learned ability.
+The code for finetuning and validating the model can be found in the folder sft-supervised-finetuning.
 #### 3.2.1 Reward model build-up and training
 In our plan, there are several probable approaches towards building the reward model.
 One is the sequence-labeling technique.
 Since we need the reward model to provide scores to generate answers by detecting irrelevant generation and hallucination, we only need a classifier.
 In addition, as we want to improve on the PPO algorithm (which will be covered below) by providing a score to each of the tokens in the answer and give the model a more detailed update, this is a token classification task.

 For this method, we tried two different models.
 We start with a lightweight gpt2 token classifier, and then an OPTModel (opt-350m) with a linear classifier added on the top.
 We think that utilizing large language models is a good way since the transformers and the data they are pre-trained with are meant to let them understand natural language.
+The code for the model structure can be found in reward_model2/optfortoken.py, and the codes for training and validation are in the same folder.

 Another method is to feed the data where each instruction has pairs of responses with one better than the other to the model and try to maximize the difference in scores between the pairs.
 Limited by the time, we didn’t use this method.
 #### 3.2.2 Reinforcement Learning with Human Feedback(RLHF)
 The third stage of the training is Reinforcement Learning with Human Feedback(RLHF).
 We experiment on our modified PPO algorithm which applies gradient descent to each of the tokens of the generated answer with different gradients.
 To do that, we modified the framework from ColossalAI(Bian et al. 2021) and allowed different rewards marked on different tokens in a response.
 We temporarily call it PPO+.
+We modified in ColossalAI/applications/Chat/coati the experience_maker, models/utils.py, and trainer/ppo.py.
 We conduct two training sessions with the same reward model.
 In the first one, we train a model with lora_rank=8 from the initial opt-2.7b for causal language modeling.
 In the second, the model is trained from our fine-tuned opt with the same lora_rank.